janearc/misc/writings/gender/transgender_healthcare.md

 On the first day of my second week in the office (I’d spent the first week mostly figuring out what I needed to hack and then got down to actual hacking), I spent a very long time on the phone with our health plan providers.
 I threw out my notes from that day in disgust, but I spoke with Aetna, Blue Cross, Kaiser, and something called Blue Choice, which I thought was Blue-Cross-related but is evidently not really.

 Every single health plan provider I called gave me the same answer: “transition- and gender-related care are explicitly *not* covered by [their] plan.”
 I was prepared for this.
-In fact, I was prepared for this.
 I explained that [Washington DC has just passed legislation](http://www.advocate.com/politics/transgender/2014/02/27/dc-mayor-makes-major-move-expanding-trans-health-care) *ordering* district employers to provide transgender-specific healthcare, including all the vagaries therein.

 I was positively *crushed* to hear, specifically the person from Aetna, tell me quite assertively, “well, the federal government is *not obligated* [emphasis hers] to follow that law.”
 Crushed, kind of shocked, and disappointed.